axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3143

-Fixed an issue where the value and time columns of series with shorter period were not being displayed: [ChartLab](https://apps.axibase.com/chartlab/adce7a9c)
+Fixed an issue which caused the value and time columns of series with shorter period to not be displayed: [ChartLab](https://apps.axibase.com/chartlab/adce7a9c)